cliffc2/jormungandr-setup/README.md

 copy (command+c) and paste (command+v) then save (control+o) and close nano (control+x)

-copy this node config for itn_rewards_v1-config.yaml for 0.8.2 (itn)
+Copy this node config for itn_rewards_v1-config.yaml for 0.8.2 (itn)
 ---
 ```
 {